Your Ultimate Guide to Email Marketing

 18. Tell a story

 Engaging content results in more click-throughs.
 Look at your favorite email newsletters.
 Likely you'll find some common threads.
-They are telling interesting stories, providing thought-provoking articles, keeping you current on industry news, or maybe providing a laugh with a short video.
+They are telling exciting stories, providing thought-provoking articles, keeping you current on industry news, or maybe providing a laugh with a short video.
 It is indeed a cliché, but you have to get creative.

 19. Remember to design for accessibility